TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-To better understand the exploitation process, we will perform it manually step by step.
+To better understand the exploitation process, we'll replicate it manually step by step.

 First, we authenticate to JAMES and create the user: